mwdoyle-sfu/WalkingGroupApp/README.md

 	* for me to become a group leader.
 	* for me to join or leave a walking group.
 	* for another user to begin monitoring me.
-[NOTE: Server creates all permission objects, so your app need not worry about what permission objects should be created for a given request.
-However, your app must correctly function when the server generates these permission objects.]

 - As a user, I can see all permission requests which have ever been sent to me.
 For each permission request I can see the details of what action was being requested, and the status of that request